ABOUT Laser Surgery

 The LASIK method is based on the principle that a thin layer is cut off at the upper surface of the cornea to form a flap, and the eye grades are corrected with an "excimer laser" on the resulting corneal surface.
 Operations are performed by doctors who specialize in laser eye treatments.

 Since the early 1980s, millions of people have recovered from the limitations caused by the use of glasses and contact lenses in their social and professional lives as treatment with this method.
 Since the beginning of the treatment, more than 31.4 million people have been treated with this method all over the world.
 The success rate is about 98% when laser treatment is performed under appropriate conditions and appropriate illness.

 False: Laser therapy is a treatment that is not reliable.

 True: Laser therapy is an FDA-approved, totally safe technology.

-False: Patient can get blind within 10 years.
+False: The patient can get blind within 10 years.

 True: Laser technology has been in use since the 1980s.
 There is no risk of blindness.

 Correct: Laser surgery is not an obstacle or cause to any eye treatment (including cataract surgery) that you will see in the future.

 Wrong: Laser treatment is only for myopia.
 Astigmatism and hypermetropic observations do not make lasers.

 Correct: Laser surgery can be successfully applied to myopia between 1 and 10 degrees, hypermetropia between 1 and 7 degrees, and astigmatism and laser-compatible eyes.